MorbusRaven/RiskIT/README.md

 3. Add risk id in mitigation strategies
 4. Make estimations and mitigation strategies as theads.
 5. Fix Average Estimations to find avg and display it.
-6. Add more to do in the To Do List.
+6. Need to add project id in projectStakeholders.

 Done List:
 1.Fixed database(riskit final)
-2.Created project_stakeholders(adding stakeholders to a project)/(still has issues)
+2.Created projectStakeholders(adding stakeholders to a project)/(still has errors)
+3. Added button to add stakeholders to a project.

-Folders except includes are of no importance
+Folders except includes and static are of no importance.